MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab4/edX-DEV212x-Lab4.md

 		-PartsUnlimitedServerAdminLoginPassword (ConvertTo-SecureString '$(AdminPassword)' -AsPlainText -Force)
 		-PartsUnlimitedServerAdminLoginPasswordForTest (ConvertTo-SecureString '$(AdminTestPassword)' -AsPlainText -Force)
 		```
-		You will shortly define the values for each parameter, like `$(ServerName)`, in the Environment variables.

 		> **Note**: If you open the FullEnvironmentSetupMerged.param.json file, you will see empty placeholders for these parameters.
 		> You could hard code values in the file instead of specifying them as "overrides".
 Either way is valid.
 If you do specify
 		> values in the params file, remember that in order to change values, you would have to edit the file, commit and create a
 		> new build in order for the Release to have access the new values.

+		* `Enable Deployment Prerequisites`: Leave this unchecked - this enables WinRM for Virtual Machines.
+The template we are deploying does not have virtual machines, so we leave this setting unchecked.
+		You will shortly define the values for each parameter, like `$(ServerName)`, in the Environment variables.
 		* Make sure the `Output -> Resource Group` parameter is empty.
 It is not required for this release.
 		* Your configuration should look something like the following:
 		![](media\configureArmStep.png)